RaRa-digiLab/enb-translators-network/README.md

 ![Project flowchart](network/notebooks/plots/flowchart.png)

-The project contains a back-end and a front-end module.
+The project consists of a back-end and a front-end module.
 The [`network/`](network/) directory contains scripts to generate a graph object from curated metadata of the [Estonian National Bibliography](https://zenodo.org/records/14083327), as well as analysis notebooks and plots.
 The [`app`](app/) directory contains code for an Typescript-based interactive web app using Graphology and Sigma modules.
 To build the network locally, follow these steps:

 1. Install the required Python modules via `pip` using the [`reqiurements.txt`](requirements.txt) file.
 2. Download the [Curated ENB](https://zenodo.org/records/14083327) dataset and place it into the [`network/data/raw/`](network/data/raw/) directory.